 Prepare for mid-week meeting with the Dean.

-Read the Slow Professor chapter I missed last week, and catch up with the discussion.
+Read the Slow Professor chapter I missed last week, and catch up with

 Write every day on Pierpont.